 The unit information area shows the instrument name, location, model and serial number.
 All values are read-only.

-The software area displays the current software, firmware and translation version numbers.
+The software area displays the current software, FPGA firmware, CPLD firmware and translation version numbers.
 The software version may be needed when reporting a fault.